These guidelines govern academic scholarships awarded to undergraduate students by the Office of Admissions and Financial Aid, Pittsburgh campus.

 - Students who receive a full-tuition scholarship from more than one University source, including tuition remission provided to University employees or through the Tuition Exchange Program, will have the academic scholarship awarded by the Office of Admissions and Financial Aid reduced or canceled.
 Any student who receives scholarship and/or grant awards from all sources that total more than the estimated annual cost of tuition, fees, room and board (for residential students), and an allowance for books may have one or more of the awards reduced or canceled.
 For commuting students, an allowance for annual commuting costs will be substituted for room and board expenses.

 - Satisfactory Academic Progress toward an undergraduate degree is required for scholarship renewal (for more information, visit oafa.pitt.edu/ academic-progress).
 In addition, scholarship recipients must maintain a 3.00 cumulative grade point average (GPA) to remain scholarship eligible.
 Academic progress and GPA are reviewed once annually at the end of the spring term.
 Students who meet the minimum requirements will have their scholarship automatically renewed for the following school year.
-A letter from the Office of Admissions and Financial Aid will be provided each spring, confirming the renewal of the scholarship and the specific dollar amount of the scholarship credit available for each upcoming term.

 If a student does not meet the minimum requirements at the end of the spring term, a request for scholarship reinstatement for subsequent terms will be considered if the necessary credit or GPA deficiencies are eliminated.
 A student’s request for reinstatement consideration must be made in writing and sent to the scholarship committee.